antonpetkoff/identifier-suggestion/README.md

   - [ ] Clone it in the notebook
   - [ ] Authenticate and fetch credentials for `wandb` and other services
   - [ ] Fetch the preprocessed data
+    - [ ] Find where to host the dataset files - S3, Drive, or ?
   - [ ] Run the training script
     - [ ] Save checkpoints
     - [ ] Restore from checkpoints, if the training fails